Discover what is hype and reality, and what counts most.

-The demand for Li-ion batteries is increasing, and finding sufficient supply of lithium as a raw material is testing the mining industry.
-A compact EV battery (Nissan Leaf) uses about 4kg (9 lb) of lithium.
-If every man, woman and teenager were to drive an electric car in the future, a lithium shortage could develop and rumor of this happening is already spreading.
+Finding sufficient supply of lithium in raw material is gearing up mining industries for higher production.
+A compact EV battery (Nissan Leaf) uses about 4kg (9 lb) of lithium, and if every man, woman and teenager were to drive an electric car in the future, a lithium shortage could develop.
+Rumor of this happening has been spreading, perhaps prematurely.

 About 70 percent of the world’s lithium comes from brine (salt lakes); the remainder is derived from hard rock.
-Research institutes are developing technology to draw lithium from seawater.
-China is the largest consumer of lithium.
+Research institutions are developing technology to draw lithium from seawater.
+China is the largest consumer of lithium, and hoarding is suspected.
 The Chinese believe that future cars will run on Li-ion batteries and an unbridled supply of lithium is important to them.

-Batteries consume the largest share of lithium, and with the advent of the electric vehicle the demand could skyrocket.
-For now, the world has enough proven lithium reserves.
+Batteries consume the largest share of lithium.
+With the advent of the electric vehicle, the demand could skyrocket but for now the world has enough proven lithium reserves.

 Most of the known supply of lithium is in Bolivia, Argentina, Chile, Australia and China.
-The supply is ample and concerns of global shortages are speculative, at least for the moment.
-It takes 750 tons of brine, the base of lithium, and 24 months of preparation to get one ton of lithium in Latin America.
-Lithium can also be recycled an unlimited number of times, and 20 tons of spent Li-ion batteries yield one ton of lithium.
-This will help the supply, but recycling can be more expensive than harvesting new supply through mining.
+The supply is ample and concerns of global shortages are speculative.
+To attain at one ton of lithium, Latin America uses 750 tons of brine, the base material for lithium, and adds 24 months of preparation.
+Lithium can also be recycled an unlimited number of times, and it is said that 20 tons of spent Li-ion batteries yield one ton of lithium.
+This will help the supply, but recycling can be more expensive than harvesting a new supply through mining.

-Named after the Greek word “lithos” meaning “stone,” lithium is inexpensive.
-The raw material costs a fraction of one cent per watt, or less than 0.1 percent of the battery cost.
+The lithium raw material in a Li-ion battery is only a fraction of one cent per watt, or less than 1 percent of the battery cost.
 A $10,000 battery for a plug-in hybrid contains less than $100 worth of lithium.
-Shortages when producing millions of large batteries for vehicles and stationary applications may increase the price.
-Cobalt, another component found in some Li-ion batteries, is expensive and if required in high volume, demand for this hard and lustrous gray metal could cause global shortages.
+Shortages when producing millions of large batteries for vehicles and stationary applications could increase the price, but for now this is not the case.